drakos-gg/drakos/README.md

 ## Current Status

-Drakos is in closed alpha within our team and is not yet publicly available.
+Drakos is in closed alpha within our team and is not yet publicly available, as we're working on making sure that we eliminate as many bugs as we can find before our launch.
 If you're interested in early access or want to follow progress, check [drakos.gg](https://drakos.gg) or reach out at support@drakos.gg.